Audiveris/audiveris/docs/_pages/ui_examples/trinitas/README.md

 Inserting 4/2 signature is more complex, since this is not one of the predefined time signatures:
-1. From the shape palette, we select the "Times" family (the family figured by a 4/4 sign) and from this shape family, we drag n' drop the custom (0/0) time signature in correct location.
+1. From the shape palette, we select the "Times" family (the family figured by a 4/4 sign) and from this shape family, we drag & drop the custom (0/0) time signature in correct location.
 2. Then in Inter board, we replace the custom 0/0 value by 4/2 value and press `Enter`.

 We do this for both common-cut sigs on first measure of sheet #1.